PrestaShop/docs/modules/creation/good-practices.md

 - A merchant is likely to have a shop running on a different shop than yours.
 In case a module is using PHP extensions not installed by default by PHP, add a preliminary check before using them (I.e with `extension_loaded`).
 This prevents fatal errors to be thrown on shops on which these extensions aren’t enabled.

+- About files, we also recommend you to save them inside a `/var/modules/YOUR_MODULE/` directory.
+Putting them outside the `/modules` directory will help for scallable applications, and also to keep data if needed in case of you uninstall the module.

 ## A few recommendations for your themes

 - PrestaShop does not yet feature a "theme validator".
 However, each of the modules present in your theme must be tested via our [Validator](https://validator.prestashop.com).